-- Add carrots, celery, stock, salt and thyme sprigs.
-Stir, cover and cook for 45 minutes (or according to the package directions).
+- Combine - Add carrots, celery, stock, salt, and thyme sprigs.
+Stir, then cover and cook for 45 minutes (or according to the package directions).

-- Allow to sit (covered) for another 10 minutes, before adding the sliced almonds, cranberries and parsley to garnish.
+- Rest - Allow to sit (covered) for another 10 minutes.
+If serving immediately, add the sliced almonds, cranberries, and parsley to garnish.

 © Sweet Peas & Saffron - Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.